PennyLaneAI/PennyLane-qsharp/README.rst

 Once the PennyLane Q# plugin is installed, the provided QDK devices can be accessed straight away in PennyLane.

-You can instantiate these devices for PennyLane as follows:
+You can instantiate provided devices for PennyLane as follows:

 .. code-block:: python

     import pennylane as qml
     dev = qml.device('microsoft.QuantumSimulator', wires=2, shots=1000)
-    dev = qml.device('forest.ToffoliSimulator', wires=3, shots=1000)

 These devices can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.
-For more details, see the `plugin usage guide <https://pennylane-qsharp.readthedocs.io/en/latest/usage.html>`_ and refer to the PennyLane documentation.
+For more details, refer to the PennyLane documentation.

 Contributing